 The Blind Pig Bourbon Market has a nice selection of bourbon, souvenirs, and gifts related to whiskey.

-If you feel you got enough of bourbon, why not to sample locally made wine?
+If you feel you got enough bourbon, why not sample locally-made wine?
 Forest Edge Winery, Springhill and McIntyre’s Wineries offer an excellent selection of wines, great decor, atmosphere, and service.
 By the way, Forest Edge is located very close to a famous Jim Beam distillery, if you plan to cover these two places in one trip.

 Additionally, don’t forget to pop into one of the four most important museums devoted to the Civil War.

 Among other fantastic things to do in Bardstown to keep you busy during the weekend getaway in Kentucky are:

 – My Old Kentucky Dinner Train – a relaxing train ride with dinner through the Kentucky hillside;